anatoliifrolov/postgres-cxx-client/README.md

 returning a boolean value and `check()` throwing an exception.
 It is a common pattern used throughout the library, so remember it.
 Also some types provide a method `valid()` which can throw an exception as well.
-This one is kind of syntactic sugar and only works in chained method calls.
+The last one is kind of syntactic sugar and only works in chained method calls.
 You will encounter it in a lot of examples.
 The next section gives some more information on `valid()`.